bharagha/eas-fork/README.md

 ## Suites and Use Cases

 •	[The Metro AI Suite](metro-ai-suite) accelerates the development of solutions for Edge AI video, safety and security, smart city and transportation use cases.
-For more information, see [README](metro-ai-suite/README.md)

 •	[The Manufacturing AI Suite](manufacturing-ai-suite) enhances output quality and volume with automated defect detection, asset tracking, software-defined controls, and other capabilities, empowering smart factories with Vision, Time Series and Generative AI capabilities.
-For more information, see [README](manufacturing-ai-suite/README.md)

 •	[The Media & Entertainment AI Suite](media-and-entertainment-ai-suite) provides libraries and sample applications to accelerate solution development for high-performance, high-quality, and live video production, which improves viewer experience.
-For more information, see [README](media-and-entertainment-ai-suite/README.md)

 •	[The Retail AI Suite](retail-ai-suite) accelerates hardware decisions for Retail AI workloads at the edge, featuring use cases such as self-checkout and loss prevention.
-For more information, see [README](retail-ai-suite/README.md)

 •	[The Robotics AI Suite](robotics-ai-suite) provides ready to use samples leveraging AI to help solve common robotics problems such as perception, navigation, simulation, and planning.
-For more information, see [README](robotics-ai-suite/README.md)

 ## Contribute